Chrislam: Second wave: Oke Tude (since 1989)

-In 1989, Dr. Samsindeen Saka claimed to found his own Chrislam movement.
+In 1989, Dr. Samsindeen Saka (some sources spell his first name Shamsuddin or Samsudeen) claimed to found his own Chrislam movement.
 The Yoruba name Oke Tude is translated to "The Mountain of Losing Bondage," alluding to Pentecostal discourse.
 Oke Tude stipulates that progress in life is inhibited by evil powers that hold persons trapped in bondage with Satan.
 Like Tella, Saka was also a former Muslim prior to his rebirth as a Chrislamist.
 After returning from a Hajj pilgrimage to Mecca, he was inspired to launch his new ministry.

 Tude is the religious ritual of "running deliverance," during which worshippers run 7 times around a replica of the Kaaba which contains a well of holy water, while shouting "Allahu Akbar" and "Hallelujah."
 It is believed that running deliverance will free individuals of evil forces and allow possession of the Holy Spirit.

 A PBS special aired in 2008 featured a sermon from a small church in Lagos, Nigeria.
 When speaking of his divine revelations, Saka stated that "Then there is a lot of people killing themselves in Nigeria 19 years ago.
 So I was praying and lying down and the Lord told me, 'Make peace between Muslims and Christians.'"

 Saka operates his main Chrislam worship center in Lagos, with three smaller Oke Tude branches in Lagos, three in Abuja, one in Ibadan and a house fellowship in London.
 Sermons involve both the Quran and Bible, worship songs and dance, and Saka's sermons - which he calls lectures.
 Moreover, Saka emphasizes the shared origins of the two faiths as Abrahamic religions.
 In the 2008 PBS special, Saka tells his congregation that "Abraham has many children, and is the Father of Islam and the Father of Christianity.
 Why are the Muslims and Christians fighting?"